TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Chaos.md

 <br />

-Another option we have to access the webmail server is to use imap.
+Another option we have to access the `webmail` server is to use `imap`.

-To do it, first of all, we need to connect to the server with openssl as following:
+To do it, first of all, we need to `connect` to the server with `openssl` as following:

 <br />